WHAT IS “WORK”?

 It's where we go.
 It’s what we do.
 It’s how we explain ourselves at dinner parties and first dates.
 When plans fall apart, a relationship strains, or an engine sputters out - the executive summary is that it’s not “working”.
 Work is the reason the alarm goes off in the morning; and ‘Work’ is the thing that ends the most important part of our day.

-No other word carries so much freight across so many contexts.
+Few other words carry so much freight across so many contexts.

 Location.
 Activity.
 Identity.
 Verdict.
 Purpose.
 Lifeline.

-Is that all there is?
+Is that all there is to life?
 Let’s take a closer look.

 And at an early age that dream came true as I found my way into interactive games.
 The studio where we worked was a beautiful, custom-built facility.
 Everything from the architecture to the interior design told you that what happened here mattered.